blackfisk/blackfisk.org/pond/spec/index.md

 ### send

-A pretty wrapper for gpg encrpyted message.
-The use of --armor and -R is recomended to use anonymous recipient (use -R insted of -r to especify the email) and send it to a given pond.
+A pretty wrapper for gpg encrypted messages.
+The use of --armor and -R is recomended to use anonymous recipient (use -R instead of -r to specify the email) and send it to a given pond.

 ### fetch